jasandgun/hackalhot/README.md

 <img src="src/main/resources/static/assets/readme/hackathon.png" width="500">

-The goal of Warehouse is to help bridge the gap between users who want to donate their used, pre-owned, or open box items to those who need them.
+The goal of Warehouse is to help bridge the gap between users who want to donate their used, pre-owned, or open box items to those who need them

 ## Home
 ### Dashboard